Return-to-work process and your responsibilities

 The WCB's responsibilities

-We work in partnership with all parties to help injured workers recover and return to work.
+We work in partnership with all parties to help workers recover and return to work.

 We review injury reports from the worker, the care provider and the employer to determine if the injury and disability are because of employment.
 Our decision whether or not to accept a claim is based on WCB legislation and policy.